urbanairship/urbanairship-xamarin/GettingStarted.md

         # Before submitting your application to an app store set to true
         inProduction = false

-        # Required for GCM
-        gcmSender = Your GCM Sender ID

         # LogLevel is "VERBOSE", "DEBUG", "INFO", "WARN", "ERROR" or "ASSERT"
         developmentLogLevel = DEBUG
         productionLogLevel = ERROR